ripaclub/zf2-hanger-snippet/README.md

-# ZF2 Js Appender
+# HangerSnippet

-This ZF2 Module aims to provide a fast way to configure code snippeds for JS libraries and more.
+This ZF2 Module aims to provide a fast way to configure and append code snippeds for JS libraries.

 ## Rationale